JaGeo/LobsterPy/paper/paper.md

 ---
 # Summary
-The LOBSTER software helps extract chemical bonding information from materials by post-processing the density functional theory computational data by projecting the wave functions onto an atomic orbital basis.  _Lobsterpy_ is a Python package that provides convenient tools to systematically analyze, describe, and visualize these LOBSTER computations results.
+The LOBSTER software helps extract chemical bonding information from materials by post-processing the density functional theory computational data by projecting the wave functions onto an atomic orbital basis.  _LobsterPy_ is a Python package that provides convenient tools to systematically analyze, describe, and visualize these LOBSTER computations results.
 Since its first release, its capabilities have been extended significantly.
 Unlike earlier versions which could only automatically analyze Crystal Orbital
-Hamilton Populations (COHPs)[@dronskowski1993crystal], LobsterPy can now also analyze crystal orbital overlap populations (COOP)[@hughbanks1983chains] and Crystal orbital bond index (COBI)[@mueller2021crystal] to extract summarized bonding information (includes information on coordination environments, bond strengths, most relevant bonds, bonding and anti-bonding contributions).
+Hamilton Populations (COHPs)[@dronskowski1993crystal], _LobsterPy_ can now also analyze Crystal Orbital Overlap Populations (COOP)[@hughbanks1983chains] and Crystal Orbital Bond Index (COBI)[@mueller2021crystal] to extract summarized bonding information (includes information on coordination environments, bond strengths, most relevant bonds, bonding and anti-bonding contributions).
 Optionally, users can further extract the most important orbitals contributing to the relevant bonds.
 Additionally, featurize and structure graphs utility sub-packages provide a pathway to engineer features to be used further for machine learning studies.
 Alongside its Python interface, it also provides an easy-to-use command line interface (CLI) that runs automatic analysis of the computations and generates a summary of results and publication-ready figures.

-_Lobsterpy_ has been used to produce the results in [@ngo2023dft; @morgan2023structures; @naik2023quantumchemical]
+_LobsterPy_ has been used to produce the results in [@ngo2023dft; @morgan2023structures; @naik2023quantumchemical]

 # Statement of need
 Although "bonds" might seem perplexing from a physicist's standpoint, it has been employed several times to explain various